Artificial Intelligence

 Quantum computers have the potential to process information faster and handle more complex problems than classical digital computers.
 Even previously almost unsolvable applications of Artificial Intelligence and Machine Learning can thus be realized by quantum computers.
 Simulations and the solution of optimization problems are particularly promising areas of application.
 Simulations can be used, for example, to predict the characteristics of molecules and materials.
 Optimization problems arise in logistics, for example, when it comes to determining the optimal flow of traffic in order to relieve road congestion.

-At Fraunhofer IAIS, we have been researching the potential of
+At Fraunhofer IAIS, we have been researching the potential of Quantum Computing for Machine Learning for several years.

 Current research projects